A1 · Beginner Tense & Aspect

 Learn the present simple form of the verb 'to be' (am, is, are) to describe identity, appearance, nationality, age, location, and feelings.

-- Describe who or what someone/something is
+- Identity: Who or what someone/something is.

-- Give names, nationalities, jobs, and feelings
+- Descriptions: Names, nationalities, jobs, and physical/emotional feelings.

-Subject Full form Contraction
+Subject (S) Full Form Contraction

 I am I'm